Calpurniax/breaking-bad-charactes-page/README.md

+# Module - 2: Final Evaluation

+Hi there! this is my final evaluation project for Adalab, hope you like it!
+You can see the final product here: http://beta.adalab.es/modulo-2-evaluacion-final-Calpurniax/

 > **First things first:** You need to have [Node JS](https://nodejs.org/) installed to run this project

 ### Steps to enjoy this lovely code I made: